A-Legg/unfinished-asteroids/Chapter-3,-Movement-error.md

 > I am pretty sure it is some dumb typo.
 Check the bottom of `script/App/Game.js` and look for keyboard bindings.
 In case you don't understand what's going on - [here are the docs](http://canvasquery.com/playground-keyboard)

-Well, I count on you :dancers:
+Well, I count on you  :+1: